ormi-fi/Ormi-Subgraph/README.md

 The `userReserve` entity gives the supply and borrow balances for a particular user along with the underlying reserve data.

-The aave-utilities library includes a [`formatUserSummary`](https://github.com/aave/aave-utilities#formatUserSummary) function which can be used to format all data into a human readable format.
+The Ormi-utilities library includes a [`formatUserSummary`](https://github.com/aave/aave-utilities#formatUserSummary) function which can be used to format all data into a human readable format.
 The queries to fetch data for passing into this function can be found [here](https://github.com/aave/aave-utilities#subgraph).

-Why does the raw subgraph data not match my account balances on app.aave.com?
+Why does the raw subgraph data not match my account balances on app.Ormi.com?

  - aToken and debtToken balances are continuously increasing.
 The subgraph provides a snapshot of the balance at the time of indexing (not querying), which means fields affected by interest such as `currentATokenBalance`, `currentVariableDebt`, and `currentStableDebt` will need to be formatted to get the real-time values